Plenary Speakers

 Helen Lavretsky

-Dr. Helen Lavretsky is a Professor In-Residence in the Department of Psychiatry at UCLA and a geriatric integrative psychiatrist with federally funded research program in geriatric depression and integrative mental health using mind-body interventions.
-She is a recipient of the Career Development award from NIMH and the NCCIH, and other prestigious research awards.
-Her current research studies include investigations of psychopharmacological treatment of geriatric depression, mild cognitive impairment and the use of Tai Chi for treatment and prevention of late-life mood and cognitive disorders.
-She is the Distinguished Fellow of the American Psychiatric Association, American association for Geriatric Psychiatry, and the Fellow of the American College of Neuropsychopharmacology, and the recipient of the Distinguished Investigator awards for research in geriatric psychiatry from the American College of Psychiatrists and the American Association for Geriatric Psychiatry.
-She is the Director of research for the UCLA Integrative Medicine Collaborative and the Director of Integrative Psychiatry program She is the President of the American Association for Geriatric Psychiatry.
+Helen Lavretsky, MD, MS is a Professor In-Residence in the Department of Psychiatry at the UCLA and a geriatric integrative psychiatrist with the federally-funded research program in integrative mental health using mind-body therapies.
+She is a recipient of the Career Development awards from NIMH/NIH and the NCCIH/NIH, and other prestigious research awards.
+Her current research studies include investigations of novel therapeutic options for mood and cognitive disorders in older adults, and Long-COVID.
+She is the Distinguished Life Fellow of the American Psychiatric Association, the American Association for Geriatric Psychiatry, and the Fellow of the American College of Neuropsychopharmacology, American College of Psychiatrists, and the recipient of the Distinguished Investigator awards for research from the American College of Psychiatrists and the American Association for Geriatric Psychiatry, and the Jack Weinberg Award for Geriatric Psychiatry from the APA.
+She is the Director of Research for the UCLA Integrative Medicine Collaborative and the Integrative Psychiatry program.
+She is an immediate past-President of the American Association for Geriatric Psychiatry.
+She serves on the Advisory Research Council to the National Center for Complementary and Integrative Health.
+Dr. Lavretsky iahs served as a speaker or a consultant to many major health professional and consumer organizations nationally and around the world—including the American Heart Association, AARP, the National Council on Mental Wellbeing, Alzheimer’s Association, and others.

 United States